jblair87/foundation/partner.md

 ---

 <h1>Let's Make a Difference Together</h1>
-<h2>Want to make a difference in the lives of learners around the world?</h2>
+<h2>We can make a difference in the lives of learners around the world.</h2>
-<p>Improving education for all is a large effort.
-Any help you provide could impact potentially millions of learners.
+<p>Improving education for all is a large effort, and your help could impact millions of learners.
 It doesn't matter where you come from, what language you speak, or how old or young you are — this is a community project!
 As long as you're willing to help, we'd love to have you join the cause.</p>

 <div class="partner-container">
   <div class="accordion-row-container">